i05nagai/memorandum/language/english_speaking.md

     * I didn't use to like him / I used not to like him
     * when we were kids, we used to invent amazing games. we would imagine we were the government and we would make crazy laws that every had to obey
     * we used to
-* get used to / be used to
-    * I can't used to getting up so early.
-I'm tired all the time
-    * He's not used to the weather here yet.
-He's finding it very cold
-    * You might find it strange at first but you'll get used to it
-    * He wasn't get used to the heat and he caught sunstroke
 * have
     * I had an accident on my way home yesterday
 * darn